PrototypeFormer: Learning to Explore Prototype Relationships for Few-shot Image Classification: Experiments

 \section{Experiments}

 In this section, we will evaluate the proposed method on multiple few-shot benchmark datasets and compare it with state-of-the-art methods.
-Additionally, we will conduct ablation experiments and visualization experiments to further analyze and validate the effectiveness of PrototypeFormer.
+Additionally, we will conduct ablation experiments and visualization experiments to further analyze and validate the effectiveness of our proposed approach.